 NAMUR sensors are used in hazardous locations, and can provide both explosion hazard and personal safety protection.
 NAMUR sensors and switch isolators are highly reliable and have proven-in-use characteristics, making them a perfect choice for safety-related applications when connected to suitable control circuits.

-Most devices are independently rated with Probability of Failure on Demand (PFD) and Safe Failure Fractions (SFF) that enable them to be used in functional safety areas up to SIL2 or SIL3..
-In this video, Product Manager Robert Schosker will show you how to connect a NAMUR sensor to switch amplifier KFA5-SR2-Ex2.W, and then test to ensure proper operation.
+Most devices are independently rated with Probability of Failure on Demand (PFD) and Safe Failure Fractions (SFF) that enable them to be used in functional safety areas up to SIL2 or SIL3.
+In this blog, Product Manager Robert Schosker talks about how to connect a NAMUR sensor to switch amplifier KFA5-SR2-Ex2.W, and then tests to ensure proper operation.

 Hi, I'm Robert Schosker, Product Manager here at Pepperl+Fuchs Process Automation Division.
 I'm in charge of intrinsic safety barriers.
 Today, I'm going to show you how to hook up a simple apparatus, or NAMUR sensor, to one of our switch amplifiers, and test it for correct operation.